 We all know we live in an ever-changing world.
 Between the uncertainties in The United Methodist Church regarding human sexuality, our attempts to keep up with technology and continued shifts along the political spectrum, it can be difficult to keep up.
 UMAC can help.

-Join us March 7-9, 2018, in Philadelphia for an opportunity to discuss and learn from each other how we can “Embrace Change.”
+Join us March 7-9, 2018 at the Westin Hotel in Philadelphia for an opportunity to discuss and learn from each other how we can “Embrace Change.”

-Our 2018 United Methodist Association of Communicators (UMAC) annual meetings will be in Philadelphia, where a great change in the world was born with the beginnings of the United States of America.
+Our 2018 United Methodist Association of Communicators (UMAC) annual meeting will be in Philadelphia, where a great change in the world was born with the beginnings of the United States of America.
+The March 7-9 meeting will take place at The Westin Philadelphia hotel, and conclude with our awards banquet on Friday night.

-With this historic city as our backdrop, this year’s UMAC meetings promise to provide stimulating discussion, fun times as we network, a walk through history as we worship and tour landmark churches and, of course, plenty of opportunities to learn information and skills that will help you embrace change and enhance your ministry as a communicator.
+With this historic city as our backdrop, this year’s UMAC meeting promises to provide stimulating discussion, fun times as we network, a walk through history as we worship and tour landmark churches and, of course, plenty of opportunities to learn information and skills that will help you embrace change and enhance your ministry as a communicator.

 You won’t want to miss: